andercarrera/offensive-security-challenge-report/README.md

 # Methodologies analysis
 These are the five most commonly used methodologies out there:

 ## OSSTMM
-OSSTMM (Open Source Security Testing Methodology Manual) provides a methodology for a comprehensive safety test, referred to in this document as an OSSTMM audit.
-An OSSTMM audit is an accurate measurement of safety at the operational level, which avoids assumptions and anecdotal evidence.
+The OSSTMM (Open Source Security Testing Methodology Manual) includes the methodology for conducting a complete security test, which is referred to as an OSSTMM audit in this text.
+An OSSTMM inspection is a precise measurement of operational safety that eliminates misconceptions and circumstantial information.
 [1]

-As a methodology, it is designed to be consistent and repeatable.
-As an open source project, it allows any security testing professional to contribute ideas for more accurate, concrete and efficient security testing.
-It also allows for the free dissemination of information and intellectual property.
+It is intended to be accurate and reproducible as a process.
+It enables any vulnerability scanning expert to submit suggestions for more accurate, concrete, and fast security testing because it is an open source project.
+It also permits the free exchange of communication and copyrights.

-Environments are significantly more complex compared to previous years due to events such as remote operations, virtualization, cloud computing.
-And also other new types of infrastructure cannot think of performing simple tests only for desktops, servers or routing equipment.
+Because to developments like remote operations, virtualization, and cloud computing, environments are substantially more complicated than in prior years.
+Simple testing for PCs, servers, and routing equipment are not feasible in other new forms of infrastructure.

-- Therefore, OSSTMM test version 3 covers all human, physical, wireless, telecom and data network channels.
+- As a result, version 3 of the OSSTMM test includes all people, geographical, wireless, telecom, and network service channels.
-- This also makes it perfectly comfortable for testing cloud computing, virtual infrastructure, messaging middleware, infrastructure and mobile communications.
+- This makes it ideal for cloud computing, systems will enable, messaging middleware, infrastructure, and mobile communications testing.
-- And also, high-security locations, human resources, trusted computing and any logical process that covers all channels and requires a different type of security testing.
+- Also included are high-security sites, human resources, trusted computing, and any logical process that spans all channels and necessitates a distinct form of security assessment.
-- A set of attack surface metrics, called ravs, provides a powerful and highly flexible tool that provides a graphical representation of state and shows state changes over time.
+- A set of threat measures known as ravs provides a robust and extremely customizable tool that illustrates state evolves over time and gives a graphical depiction of state.
-- This integrates well with a "dashboard" that is beneficial for internal management and staff.
-And also external testing, which allows comparison/combination of the two.
+- This works nicely with a "dashboard," which is useful for corporate management and staff.
+External testing is also available, allowing for contrast of the two.
-- It can perform quantitative risk management of the report with OSSTMM audit findings, providing an improved result due to a free and more accurate results error.
+- It may execute quantitative risk mitigation of the report based on OSSTMM audit findings, resulting in a better outcome owing to a more accurate and free results mistake.

 ## ISSAF
-ISSAF (Information Systems Assessment Framework) is designed to evaluate your network, system and control applications.
-It is focused on three phases and nine evaluation steps.
+The ISSAF (Information Systems Assessment Framework) is a tool that may be used to assess your network, system, and control applications.
+It is divided into three phases plus nine processes for evaluation.
 [2]

 The approach includes the following three phases: